 Massachusetts has developed a comprehensive set of rigorous curriculum frameworks and standards across the content areas, which provide schools and districts in the Commonwealth a blueprint for developing a rigorous, well-rounded curriculum for all students pre-K through grade 12.

-We are in process of updating our English Language Arts and Mathematics frameworks, to ensure that all students have the foundational skills needed to effectively engage in a well-rounded education.
-In 2016, the Board of Elementary and Secondary Education (BESE) adopted new science and technology/engineering standards that are intended to drive engaging, relevant, rigorous and coherent instruction that emphasizes student mastery of core ideas and how to apply science and engineering practices.
-Ultimately, the standards support student readiness for citizenship, college, and careers.
-In early 2017, we began the process of revising the 2003 History and Social Science curriculum framework.
-As mentioned above, we are also in process of considering a timeline to begin a review and potential revision of the state’s curriculum framework for arts and for comprehensive health education (including physical education), which were both last updated in 1999.
-In addition, we provide curriculum frameworks for: foreign languages, digital and computer science, and vocational/technical education, as well as WIDA English Language Development standards.
+Recently updated frameworks adopted by the Board of Elementary and Secondary Education (BESE) include: World Languages (2021), WIDA English Language Development Standards (2020), Arts (2019), History and Social Science (2018), English Language Arts and Literacy (2017), Mathematics (2017), Digital Literacy and Computer Science (2016), Science and Technology Engineering (2016).
+These frameworks, along with Comprehensive Health and Physical Education (review/revision in progress), establish the expectations for a well-rounded education and rigorous coursework to support readiness for college, careers, and informed and engaged citizenship.

-ESE provides support and resources for teachers to improve the quality of teaching and learning to ensure a well-rounded education for all students in the Commonwealth.
-We collaborated with Massachusetts educators to develop over 100 Model Curriculum Units (MCUs) using the Understanding by Design process that aligns to the Massachusetts Curriculum Frameworks.
-These units cover many of the content areas and incorporate a variety of engaging instructional strategies.
-We have also developed resources including the Educator Guidebook for Inclusive Practice, which promotes evidence-based best practices for inclusion following the principles of Universal Design for Learning, Positive Behavior Interventions and Supports, and Social and Emotional Learning.
-ESE offers professional development on implementing standards-aligned, engaging, student-centered instruction.
+DESE provides support and resources for teachers to implement the MA Curriculum Frameworks and improve the quality of teaching and learning to ensure a well-rounded education for all students in the Commonwealth, especially for student groups who have been historically marginalized and systematically underserved.
+We are providing supports through resources, grants, and professional learning opportunities for schools and districts to be implementing high-quality curricular materials, which are reviewed and reported for standards-alignment and teacher usability, including how well the materials are supporting specific student groups such as Multilingual Learners.
+Evidence of existing high-quality curricular materials are reviewed by panels of MA educators and posted through our CURATE work.
+We continue to support resources including the Educator Guidebook for Inclusive Practice, which promotes evidence-based best practices for inclusion following the principles of Universal Design for Learning, Positive Behavior Interventions and Supports, and Social and Emotional Learning.
+DESE offers professional development on implementing standards-aligned, engaging, student-centered instruction.
 This work, along with the other efforts outlined in Section 5 of this plan, ensures that students’ well-rounded education is provided by high-quality educators.

 Since 2007, Massachusetts has recommended that all high schools require students to complete MassCore, a minimum program of academic studies, before graduation.
 MassCore recommends course-taking requirements across the disciplines (including foreign languages, the arts, health, including physical education, civics, and technology) to ensure that students are prepared for success after high school.
 MassCore encourages that all students have access to AP and dual-enrollment opportunities, as well as the integration of work-based and service-learning opportunities throughout a course of study.
-During school year 2014-15, approximately 72% of all Massachusetts high school graduates completed MassCore, compared with only 57% of students who are economically disadvantaged.
-We recognize the continued need to support schools and districts to close the gap in accessing a well-rounded education for many subgroups of students.
+During school year 2021-22, approximately 84% of all Massachusetts high school graduates completed MassCore, compared with 76% of students who are from low-income households.
+We recognize the continued need to support schools and districts to close the gap in accessing a well-rounded education for many groups of students.

 In addition to the above work, Massachusetts will build upon ongoing efforts in this area that may include but are not limited to the following: